 Nominations Sought for Liberal Arts Teaching Awards

-Nominations are being sought by the College of Liberal Arts for the Liberal Arts Outstanding Teacher of the Year, Cora Lee Graham Award for Outstanding Teaching of Freshmen, and Oustanding Instructor in the College of Liberal Arts Awards.
+Nominations are being sought by the College of Liberal Arts for the Liberal Arts Outstanding Teacher of the Year and the Cora Lee Graham Award for Outstanding Teaching of Freshmen awards.

 Criteria for the award include, but are not limited to, excellence of class instruction, intellectual stimulation of students, and concern for students' welfare.
-Recipients will be recognized during the College's commencement ceremony, have their names added to award plaques in the Dean's office, and receive $1,000.
+Both recipients will be recognized during the College's commencement ceremony, have their names added to award plaques in the Dean's office, and receive $1,000.

 The deadline for submitting nominations for 2008 is Wednesday, April 9, 2008.

 Instructions for Submitting Nominations for 2008

 All nominations must be received in the Office of the Dean no later than Wednesday, April 9, 2008.